- Issues that have already been submitted by another user or are already known to the Safe team are not eligible for bounty rewards.

 The method getModuledPaginated is used to return enabled modules page by page.
 For this a

-pageSizeneed to be specified and the method will return an array of module addresses and
+pageSizeneed to be specified and the method will return an array of Safe Module addresses and

 next.
 This next can be used as the

 startto load the next page.
 When another page exists then

 nextis a module address.
 This module address however will not be present in any of the returned arrays.
 While this does not put any user assets at risk directly, it could lead to a wrong perception of the enabled modules of a Safe and thereby its state.

 nextto the returned array of module addresses if it is not the zero or sentinel address.
 Alternatively the last element of the returned array can be used as the